 This massive instrument -- the product of thousands of collaborators, countless innovations -- is the heir to decades of atom-smashing glory.
 Discoveries at previous particle colliders not only unveiled the building blocks of matter, but spun off into technologies ranging from breakthrough cancer therapies to methods of detecting dangerous weapons.

 The Relativistic Heavy Ion Collider carries that banner, replicating the conditions at the dawn of time and discovering an ultra-hot primordial plasma that existed 13.7 billion years ago.
 And it has much more work to do pioneering new technologies and exploring the forces that bind all matter together.

 (Running Time: 29 minutes)

 Donate now to support the video documentation of Smashing Matters by

-Smashing Matters for your club, library, organization, institution, school or university.
+Request a screening with the participation of the filmmaker for your club, library, organization, institution, school, university.